 - The recursive solution can be considered as the online learning solution to the Bayesian learning problem.
-That is, the information on the parameters is updated in online manner using new pieces of information as they arrive. - Because each step in the recursive estimation is a full Bayesian update step, batch Bayesian inference is a special case of recursive Bayesian inference. - Due to the sequential nature of estimation we can also model the effect of time to parameters.
-That is, we can build model to what happens to the parameter θ between the measurements this is actually the basis of filtering theory, where time behavior is modeled by assuming the parameter to be a time-dependent stochastic process $\theta(t)$.
+That is, the information on the parameters is updated in online manner using new pieces of information as they arrive. - Because each step in the recursive estimation is a full Bayesian update step, batch Bayesian inference is a special case of recursive Bayesian inference. - Due to the sequential nature of estimation we can also model the effect of time on the parameters.
+That is, we can model what happens to the parameter θ between the measurements this is actually the basis of filtering theory, where time behavior is modeled by assuming the parameter to be a time-dependent stochastic process θ(t).